 Department staff prepares file material for supervision purposes, reviewing and analyzing each file through the release plan approval process.
 Prior to issuing a release certificate, RRP staff processes requests for the imposition and withdrawal of special conditions.
-In FY 2018, the department issued approximately 36,200 parole/mandatory certificates.
+In FY 2019, the department issued approximately 37,700 parole/mandatory certificates.

-The Huntsville Placement and Release Unit (HPRU) is responsible for the placement of offenders into contracted residential reentry centers (halfway houses) or the Temporary Housing Assistance Program when all other residential resources have been exhausted.
-This unit is also responsible for placement of Substance Abuse Treatment offenders into transitional treatment centers following participation in the In-Prison Therapeutic Community Program and the Substance Abuse Felony Punishment Program.
-HPRU placed 10,969 offenders into residential reentry centers and 4,810 offenders into transitional treatment centers, and processed 35,099 parole and mandatory releases to supervision.
+The Huntsville Placement and Release Unit (HPRU) is responsible for the placement of clients into contracted residential reentry centers (halfway houses) or the Temporary Housing Assistance Program when all other residential resources have been exhausted.
+This unit is also responsible for placement of Substance Abuse Treatment clients into transitional treatment centers following participation in the In-Prison Therapeutic Community Program and the Substance Abuse Felony Punishment Program.
+HPRU placed 11,384 clients into residential reentry centers and 4,733 clients into transitional treatment centers and processed 37,053 parole and mandatory releases to supervision.

-The Central File Coordination Unit (CFCU) coordinates the movement and maintenance of approximately 170,000 offender case files under the Parole Division's jurisdiction.
-CFCU tracks and verifies restitution owed by offenders, processes fee affidavits and offender discharge certificates, responds to requests for file material, open records requests, business records affidavits, expunctions, subpoenas and correspondence.
+The Central File Coordination Unit (CFCU) coordinates the movement and maintenance of approximately 165,000 client case files under the Parole Division's jurisdiction.
+CFCU tracks and verifies restitution owed by clients, processes fee affidavits and client discharge certificates, responds to requests for file material, open records requests, business records affidavits, expunctions, subpoenas and correspondence.
 The unit also facilitates the delivery of notifications to trial officials.